 A contract asset is the right to consideration in exchange for goods and services transferred to the customer.
-If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.
+If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised and is reclassified to trade receivables.